We Are Family

 Communicate in love

 Plan ahead and inform others.
 Speak the truth in love (Eph 4:15).
 Learn Jesus.
 Renew your mind, put off and put on new habits (Eph 4:20-24).
 Encourage one another.
+Tell each of your family members how much you love them.
+Then show them your love in action!

 This is where the Kingdom of God initially breaks out.
 Treasure the Kingdom, and advance it at home – first, foremost and fully.
 Be ready to die for your family.
 Die to self daily, on a moment-by-moment basis.
-Expect the Lord to bless you as your bless your family.
+Expect the Lord to bless you as you bless your family.
 What you sow, you reap (Gal 6:7).

-Take ownership of the house
+Take Ownership of the House

 You are not a guest that expects other to wait on them.
 Serve others (Mt 23:11).
 Learn the house order.
 Pick up after yourself.
 Straighten the house as you go.
 Pick up trash.
 Do the dishes and put them away.
 Fold your towels.
 Wipe the sink.
 Put the toilet seat down.
 Leave every area of the house better than how you found it.
 Especially the kitchen.
+Jesus said, “The greatest among you shall be your servant” (Mt 23:11).
+Start by serving your family in your home.

-Develop the disciplines of life
+Develop the Disciplines of Life

-Live out your commitments.
 “Let us not love with word or with tongue, but in deed and truth” (1 John 3:18).
 Show your love.
 Keep your promises.
 If you have committed to do something for your family, remember it.
 Write it down if it is just a detail.
 Try to get it done ahead of the deadline.
 Demonstrate your love in the little details.
 Faithful in little equals faithful in much (Luke 16:10).

-Don’t allow the phone or other random items to take you away from your work.
+Don’t allow the phone or other random items to take you away from your family.
 Explain to your friends that this is your time to be with your family.
 You serve your friends well as they observe your priorities.

 Block out more than enough time.
 The work may take more time than you figured.